 step ssh certificate via the

 Step 6.
-Configure OpenSSH to use SSH certificate authentication
+Configure SSHD to use certificate authentication

 This command will add a few lines of configuration to the end of your